creviceapp/creviceapp/readme.markdown

 #### Baloon(string text, string title)

-Show a baloon message with a title.
+Show a baloon message and a title.

 #### Baloon(string text, string title, int timeout)

-Show a baloon message with a title for a specified period.
+Show a baloon message and a title for a specified period.

 #### Baloon(string text, string title, ToolTipIcon icon)

-Show a baloon message with a title and a icon.
+Show a baloon message, a title, and a icon.

 #### Baloon(string text, string title, ToolTipIcon icon, int timeout)

-Show a baloon message with a title and a icon for a specified period.
+Show a baloon message, a title, and a icon for a specified period.

 ## Extension API